unitycontainer/microsoft-dependency-injection/README.md

 ### Startup

 At the moment it is not possible to resolve Startup class from Unity even if it is configured as default container.
 [An Issue](https://github.com/aspnet/Hosting/issues/1309) has been filed with ASPNET team to fix it.
-Once it is resolved it would be possible to resolve Startap class itself from the Unity container.
+Once it is resolved it would be possible to resolve the Startup class itself from the Unity container.

 ## Examples